Myth-64/SELab_Mini_Project/README.md

 #### 1. Reviewer Notifications

 - Send notifications to assigned reviewers with updates, discussions, and deadlines.
-- Implement a rating or scoring system if necessary.
 - Include fields for strengths, weaknesses, and suggestions.

 ### 3.6 Decision Making